arturonline/docs/JVM/Java/6 Exceptions/2 Using try.md

 ## System.exit

-System.exit tells Java, “Stop.
-End the program right now.
-When System.exit is called in the try or catch block, finally does not run.
+`System.exit` tells Java, stop, End the program right now.
+When `System.exit` is called in the try or catch block, finally does not run.